Ads

 Master caution lights are used to draw the attention of the crew to a critical situation in addition to an annunciator that describes the problem.
 These master caution lights are centrally wired and illuminate whenever any of the participating systems or components require attention.
 Once notified, the pilot may cancel the master caution, but a dedicated system or component annunciator light stays illuminated until the situation that caused the warning is rectified.

 Cancelling resets the master caution lights to warn of a subsequent fault event even before the initial fault is corrected.
-[Figure 2] Press to test is available for the entire annunciator system, which energizes all warning circuitry and lights to confirm readiness.
+[Figure 2] A press-to-test function is available for the entire annunciator system, which energizes all warning circuitry and lights to confirm readiness.
 Often, this test exposes the need to replace the tiny light bulbs that are used in the system.

 Figure 2.
 A master caution switch removed from the instrument panel